 Without a strong facilitator, you run the risk of hosting a multi-day workshop, open-ended brainstorm that discovers lots of questions, but provides no solutions.

 Deciding on the Decider

 The Decider is the one designated with the authority to ultimately select what goes into the prototype.
 In other words, they have final say.

 Ideally, the CEO would play the role of the Decider.
-However, for larger companies where that’s often not possible, you’ll want someone who has budget authority and access to higher level executives.
+However, for larger companies where that’s often not possible, you’ll want someone who has budget authority and access to higher level executives (think VITO - very important top officer).
 The more passionate about the problem the decider is, the greater chance you have bringing the solution to life.

 Without the commitment from a decider, it's likely all momentum gained from running a Design Sprint will quickly flatline.
-You might feel like you accomplished 10x the amount of a normal week, or that your prototype is too beautiful for words, but unfortunately, that’s not enough for a successful sprint.
+You might feel like you accomplished 10x the amount of work, or that your prototype is too beautiful for words, but unfortunately, that’s not enough for a successful Design Sprint.
 The work isn’t over after the workshop; rather, a Design Sprint is meant to kick-start the development of the digital product.
 That’s why you need someone in the room who has both the budget authority and passion to see the idea to its fruition.

 Once you've selected who your facilitator and decider will be, here are some tips to help make the most of the week, while being considerate of everyone's time.

 Give Your Team Time to do Their Day Job

 During the sprint, don’t start days until after 9am.
 That way everyone will have time to tend to their email before the meeting, allowing them to be more focused the rest of day.
 Offer breaks that provide a substantial time to check-in on things back at the office.
 But, it's important to set the expectation that the workshop should be the priority.